hasantkbs/OptiTrade/README.md

     ```bash
     conda activate optitrade_env
     ```
-4. Run the optimization script (e.g., for PriceTrendModel on AAPL with 1d interval):
+4. Run the optimization script (e.g., for PriceTrendModel on AAPL with 1d interval).
+Note that the `rsi_period` is now automatically determined by the selected interval, so it is no longer a direct parameter for optimization:
     ```bash
     python scripts/optimize_parameters.py --model PriceTrendModel --symbol AAPL --interval 1d
     ```